dojo/docs/dojox/cometd.rst

     });
     </script>

-  The html is very simple
+  The html is a just a simple form to enter you name and message to send

   .. cv:: html